blidblid/berglund/projects/mixins/README.md

 Since the component has a large surface area, a `cdkDrag` directive could make the options rearrangeable.
 And an `*ngFor` directive could repeat `<mat-option>` over some data source.
 It is a powerful design, but the power comes at a cost.

+### The downsides

-To illustrate this cost, let's look at another material component, a [basic `mat-table`](https://material.angular.io/components/table/overview).
+Let's look at another material component, a [basic `mat-table`](https://material.angular.io/components/table/overview).
 At this point, its implementation is pretty simple, with some 50 odd lines of code.
 But tables usually have many requirements, such as

 - sortable rows
 - virtualized rows